cincheo/jsweet/doc/jsweet-language-specifications.md

 jq.menu();
 ```

-However, these solutions are not satisfying because clearly unsafe in terms of typing.
+However, these solutions are not fully satisfying because clearly unsafe in terms of typing.

 #### Typed accesses with mixins